alextaujenis/code-challenge/README.md

 *Response*: json `{ "bird_ids": [ 4, 5, 6 ] }`

 * *Note: Birds must be created in the database for this endpoint to return data.*

-## Getting Started

-This application can be started via Docker by executing the command:

-`./run app`

-The test suite can be run via Docker with:

-`./run test`

-* *Note: Docker Desktop must be installed to use the `./run` commands.*

 ## Todo